|Recommended System Requirements|

-In terms of overall gaming performance, the Intel Core i3-2350M 2.3GHz is noticeably better than the AMD APU A8-5545M Quad-Core when it comes to running the latest games.
+In terms of overall gaming performance, the Intel Core i3-2350M 2.3GHz is marginally better than the AMD APU A8-5545M Quad-Core when it comes to running the latest games.
 This also means it will be less likely to bottleneck more powerful GPUs, allowing them to achieve more of their gaming performance potential.

 The APU A8-5545M Quad-Core was released over a year more recently than the Core i3-2350M 2.3GHz, and so the APU A8-5545M Quad-Core is likely to have better levels of support, and will be more optimized for running the latest games.

 The APU A8-5545M Quad-Core has 2 more cores than the Core i3-2350M 2.3GHz.
 With 4 cores, the APU A8-5545M Quad-Core is much less likely to struggle with the latest games, or bottleneck high-end graphics cards when running them.

 More important for gaming than the number of cores and threads is the clock rate.
 Problematically, unless the two CPUs are from the same family, this can only serve as a general guide and nothing like an exact comparison, because the clock cycles per instruction (CPI) will vary so much.

 The APU A8-5545M Quad-Core and Core i3-2350M 2.3GHz are not from the same family of CPUs, so their clock speeds are by no means directly comparable.
 Bear in mind, then, that while the Core i3-2350M 2.3GHz has a 0.6 GHz faster frequency, this is not always an indicator that it will be superior in performance, despite frequency being crucial when trying to avoid GPU bottlenecking.
 In this case, however, the difference is enough that it possibly indicates the superiority of the APU A8-5545M Quad-Core.